grpc/proposal/L73-java-binderchannel/wireformat.md

 Receivers must detect incoming transactions that exceed their advertised receive window and respond by "out of band" closing the stream with canonical code `INTERNAL`.
-Receivers that reduce their incoming transaction buffer size must take care to account for window updates messages they sent before the reduction.
+Receivers that reduce their incoming transaction buffer size must take care to account for window update messages they sent before the reduction.

 ### Backwards Compatibility
-Although stream flow control is a core part of the gRPC abstraction, the earliest drafts of this document unfortunately did not support it.
+Although stream flow control is a core part of the gRPC abstraction, the earliest revisions of this wire format unfortunately did not support it.
 For compatibility with old implementations, the behavior described in this section is optional.
 Support is negotiated in the setup transaction and is only enabled for a transport if both sides advertise the FLAG_STREAM_FLOW_CONTROL protocol